Tim-TechArt/Maya-VAT-Exporter/README.md

 ## How-To
 * Make sure script is loaded in Maya memory by placing script in the startup script folder before starting Maya
 * Run function make_dat_texture()
-* Done, texture gets saved with scene name in folder D:\Textures\Vats\ if not changed in line 510
+* Done, texture gets saved with scene name in folder D:\Textures\Vats\ if not changed at line 510